-3 The market or payout values shown in this column are based on the closing price of common stock on December 31, 2014 of \$42.43 per share as reported on the NYSE.
+3 The market or payout values shown in this column are based on the closing price of common stock on December 31, 2015 of \$44.60 per share as reported on the NYSE.

-4 13PSU awards are performance shares unit awards for the performance period January 1, 2013 through December 31, 2015 that vest on the latter date.
-Pursuant to Securities and Exchange Commission rules, the amounts shown in this column for 13PSU awards represent 100% of the target number of shares, since the previous fiscal year's performance has exceeded the threshold performance goals, and the next highest performance measure is target performance.
-Therefore the hypothetical amounts shown in the table are based on the assumption that the 13PSU awards granted in 2013 would vest at 100% of the target level.
+4 14PSU awards are performance share unit awards for the performance period January 1, 2014 through December 31, 2016 that vest on the latter date.
+The amounts shown in this column for 14PSU awards represent 200% of the target number of shares based on performance through December 31, 2015.

-14PSU awards are performance shares unit awards for the performance period January 1, 2014 through December 31, 2016 that vest on the latter date.
-Pursuant to Securities and Exchange Commission rules, the amounts shown in this column for 14PSU awards represent 100% of the target number of shares, since the previous fiscal year's performance has exceeded the threshold performance goals, and the next highest performance measure is target performance.
-Therefore the hypothetical amounts shown in the table are based on the assumption that the 14PSU awards granted in 2014 would vest at 100% of the target level.
+15PSU awards are performance share unit awards for the performance period January 1, 2015 through December 31, 2017 that vest on the latter date.
+The amounts shown in this column for 15PSU awards represent 100% of the target number of shares based on performance through December 31, 2015.

-The amount shown for the 12PSU#2 award for Mr. Peribere is based on threshold performance for the remaining performancebased portion of the award outstanding as of December 31, 2014.
-The remaining performance-based portion of the award becomes earned in two separate tranches of 25,000 shares each (for a total of 50,000 shares) based on our relative TSR for the two consecutive 12-month performance periods ending on August 31 in each of 2015 and 2016.
-The shares for a tranche are earned if our relative TSR for the applicable 12-month performance period is at or above median of the peer group.
-14SPSU awards are performance shares unit awards for the performance period January 1, 2014 through December 31, 2016 (with an additional goal for 2017).
+The amount shown for the 12PSU#2 award for Mr. Peribere is based on threshold performance for the remaining performancebased portion of the award outstanding as of December 31, 2015.
+The remaining performance-based portion of the award becomes earned based on our relative TSR for the 12-month performance periods ending on August 31, 2016.
+The shares for a tranche are earned if our relative TSR for the 12-month performance period is at or above median of the peer group.
+The 12PSU#3 award for Mr. Peribere vests on August 31, 2016 based on a combination of stock price and relative TSR performance for the period September 1, 2012 to August 31, 2016.
+The amount shown for the 12PSU#3 award represents the maximum award amount assuming maximum performance based on performance through December 31, 2015.

+14SPSU awards are performance share unit awards for the performance period January 1, 2014 through December 31, 2016 (with an additional goal for 2017).
 The PSUs will vest in equal installments on December 31, 2016 and December 31, 2017.
-See "Compensation Discussion and Analysis-2014 Compensation Decisions: Base Salary and Incentive Compensation-2014 Special PSUs" for more details.
-Therefore the hypothetical amounts shown in the table are based on the assumption that the 14PSU#1 awards granted in 2014 would vest at 100% of the target level.
+The amounts shown in this column for 14SPSU awards represent 200% of the target number of shares based on performance through December 31, 2015.

-Stock Vested in 2014
+Stock Vested in 2015

-The following table shows the number of shares acquired by the named executive officers on vesting of stock awards during 2014, as well as the value of the shares realized upon vesting.
+The following table shows the number of shares acquired by the named executive officers on vesting of stock awards during 2015, as well as the value of the shares realized upon vesting.
 All awards were awarded under the 2005 Contingent Stock Plan.